Telling your friends and family

 Many people have no experience of talking to, or supporting, someone with cancer.
 They may be unsure of what you want and need, and may not know how to ask you.
 They may also be too embarrassed to ask if they think they should already know.
 It’s not your family’s or friends’ fault if they feel uncomfortable or unable to talk to you.
 It may just be that they’re afraid of getting things wrong or making things harder for you.
 Try to be clear with them about how they can best support and help you.

 Your family or friends may also worry about how you’ll react if they bring up the subject of your cancer.
 They may think they won’t know what to do if you cry or get upset.
 It can be difficult to talk about cancer for all these reasons.
 But, if you’re open and able to talk about your situation and feelings, you can let people know what support you need.

 You’ll learn to assess different people’s reactions, and to focus on relatives and friends who are willing to talk to you and are able to be supportive.
 With people who find it hard to discuss your illness or who react in a way that isn’t helpful, you may just want to talk about everyday issues.
 This can also be useful as it gives you time to talk about things other than cancer.

-We have a section written for relatives and friends of people with cancer.
+We have a section about being there for someone with cancer.
 It looks at some of the difficulties people may have when talking about cancer and suggests ways of overcoming them.